Katowice COP24 Notebook: Protesters raise the alarm on climate

 Negotiations continue to clean up a messy text ahead of a Saturday night deadline to have a document ready for ministers to wrestle over in the second and final week of the conference.

-Negotiators say there has been progress, but it’s slow and, as ever, finance is a big stumbling block.
+Negotiators say there has been progress, but it is slow and, as ever, finance is a stumbling block.

+Although highly technical, negotiators say the Katowice talks are an essential follow-up to the Paris Agreement, which agreed on the aim of limiting global warming but did not provide rules on how to achieve that.

+A U.N. spokesman said a record number — more than 32,800 — had registered to attend the conference.

+Those arriving at the start of next week will include former Maldives President Mohamed Nasheed, who will be returning from exile in Britain to lead his country’s delegation.

-At noon, demonstrators are expected to take to the streets of Katowice as well as cities around the world to demand an agreement that will prevent temperatures rising by more than 1.5 C.
+At noon, demonstrators, accompanied by a heavy police presence, took to the streets of Katowice to demand an agreement that will prevent temperatures rising by more than 1.5 degrees Celsius.

 The marchers’ symbol is an alarm clock, as organizers seek to wake governments up to the urgency of action.

-The biggest crowds are expected in Paris, where tensions are high after rioting by “yellow vest” protesters forced President Emmanuel Macron to scrap a planned fuel tax because of violent demonstrations about living costs.
+“They shouldn’t just think about the next 10 years, but see that it’s possible to live on our planet for much longer,” he said.

+A police spokesman estimated that 3,000 people took part in the march.

-Environmental campaigners in Katowice said the riots about fuel costs were about social justice and should not be confused with the need for a price on carbon to help shift the energy mix away from fossil fuel.
+Environmental campaigners in Katowice said violent protests by “yellow vest” demonstrators in Paris about fuel costs were about social justice and should not be confused with the need for a price on carbon to help shift the energy mix away from fossil fuel.

+French President Emmanuel Macron was forced to scrap a planned fuel tax because of the angry demonstrations about living costs.

-Numbers on the streets at Katowice could have been reduced by around a dozen after Polish border guards refused to let some environmental campaigners enter the country, non-governmental organizations said.
+Numbers on the streets of Katowice could have been reduced by at least a dozen after Polish border guards refused to let some environmental campaigners enter the country, non-governmental organizations said.

 One of those stopped was Nugzar Kokhreidze, a delegate from Georgia.